neildhir/DCBO/README.md

 - Parallelise sampling functions so that they are not sequential, that is far too slow

-- Implement KDE for proper handling of exogeneous noise variables, as done in CEO
+- Implement KDE for proper handling of exogenous noise variables, as done in CEO

 - Consider start using Julia/Fortran for heavy matrix operations e.g. for acquisition function evaluation